Benito Alessi: Development

 Writing in the Neighbours Programme Guide, author Josephine Monroe said Benito was a second generation Italian immigrant.
 He is "typically Italian" and wants his sons to excel in everything they do, however, after realising that Marco will always be a drifter, Benito invests more in his younger son.
 Benito is disappointed when Rick proves that he is not academically gifted and Benito is further shamed when Rick is expelled from his boarding school.
 Producers established a rivalry between Benito and Lou Carpenter (Tom Oliver) when they go into business together selling cars.
 Monroe observed: "The two men's sales styles clashed badly!
 Benito disapproved of Lou's sleazy ocker pitch, and Lou thought Benito was too gentlemanly to sell beers to a drunk!"
 Spartels picked Benito and Lou's comedic rivalry as one of his favourite storylines, along with Benito's secretary Gaby Willis' (Rachel Blakely) reinvention as a "wild-haired rock chick".

 Benito and Cathy's marriage is tested by her desire to have another child, forcing Benito to reveal that he had had a vasectomy years earlier.
 Spartels called the storyline "unforgettable".
 He said that he did not have to research it too much, as it was a subject he was uncomfortable about, which made it "unnerving" to act out on-screen.
 The couple's fictional backstory was then explored when it emerged that Cathy had given birth to a daughter when they were sixteen.
 As they came from respectable families, Cathy and Benito were forced to place the baby for adoption.
 Producers soon introduced the couple's daughter Lindsay Steiner (Jane Longhurst), leading to arguments with Marco, who always thought he was Cathy's oldest child.
 Arena said the scenes involved "lots of shouting and slamming of doors".

 Benito, Cathy and Marco were only on the show for a year.
 The characters were not written out.
 Spartels had been a presenter on Play School prior to joining Neighbours, so when he was offered the chance to record a children's music album, he had to choose between leaving the show or recording the album.
 Spartels decided to leave Neighbours, which he admitted he was sad about, as he felt his character was "hitting his stride".
 Spartels did not regret his decision to leave, as it led to a successful music career, but he found that he missed Neighbours.
 He added that if he was offered a role in a soap opera again, he would accept it.
 On-screen, Benito is offered a job in Sydney and he travels there for an interview with Cathy and Rick, who they cannot trust to be alone.
 The scenes were filmed in Manly on 8 March 1993.
-The storyline also led to confirmation that Neighbours was a Melbourne show.
+Spartels, Ballantyne and Falzon also shot scenes aboard a Sydney ferry, as Benito tries persuading Cathy and Rick to move.
+The storyline led to confirmation that Neighbours was a Melbourne show.
 As Benito and Cathy move to the city, Rick opts to stay behind in Erinsborough.